-Walt Disney Studios was chiefly known for their animated projects but after their adaptation of Treasure Island in 1959 they also became quite well known for their live action family adventure films.
-In 1974 the studio released a family-orientated roadshow package containing the animated featurette Winnie the Pooh and Tigger Too along with the feature film The Island at the Top of the World.
+Walt Disney Studios was chiefly known for their animated projects but after their adaptation of Treasure Island in 1959, they also became quite well known for their live-action family adventure films and in 1974 the studio released a family-orientated roadshow package containing the animated featurette Winnie the Pooh and Tigger Too along with the exciting feature film titled The Island at the Top of the World.

-Just when the end seems very well-nigh a rifle shot echoes across the valley and the killer whales are driven off with some crack shooting by Captain Brieux.
+Just when the end seems very well nigh a rifle shot echoes across the valley and the killer whales are driven off with some crack shooting by Captain Brieux.
 Seems the Hyperion had crashed in this very bay and with a little work of lightening the load, cutting loose the Hyperion’s engines and gondola, our intrepid heroes are once again in the air.
-Unfortunately the wind shifts and the Hyperion drifts back towards Astragard and the still encamped Vikings.
-The sight of the massive airship terrifies the Vikings, who all flee in panic, all except one.
+Unfortunately, the wind shifts and the Hyperion drifts back towards Astragard and the still-encamped Vikings, but luckily for our heroes the sight of the massive airship terrifies the Vikings, who all flee in panic.
+All except one.

-The film than jumps to our group back in the halls of Astragard where The Lawspeaker (Rolf Søder) informs our group that the gods were indeed angry but not at them but at Godi for leading their people down the path of hatred and violence.
-He tells our heroes that they are free to go as long as Donald remains as a hostage; this infuriates Sir Anthony but then Ivarsson steps in and volunteers to stay because Astragard is an archeologists dream.
+The film then jumps to our group back in the halls of Astragard where The Lawspeaker (Rolf Søder) informs our group that the gods were indeed angry but not at them but at Godi for leading their people down the path of hatred and violence.
+He tells our heroes that they are free to go as long as Donald remains a hostage.
+This infuriates Sir Anthony but then Ivarsson steps in and volunteers to stay because Astragard is an archeologist’s dream.
 Sir Anthony, Donald, Freyja, Captain Brieux and Oomiak, are allowed to depart in peace, promising not to tell the Outside World about Astragard.

 Note: Aside from the change in era Disney also altered the ending a tad, in the movie Freyja survives whereas in the book she tragically dies while sacrificing herself to save Donald and Sir Anthony.
 This kind of change isn’t shocking as Disney Studios have never been all that keen on depressing endings for their family films.